Venison Burgers With Red Currant Chutney

 Place a heavy based pan over your pit fairly high above the flame and add a little olive oil.

-Cook until softened a little but not too coloured then remove from the heat and allow to cool.
+Cook until softened a little but not too colored then remove from the heat and allow to cool.

-Form a pattie in a form half an inch larger than your burger buns and set aside to rest before cooking.
+Form a patty about a half an inch larger than your burger buns and set aside to rest before cooking.

-Whilst the burgers are resting we will make the chutney, add the sliced shallot and red currants to a heavy based pan on your pit, cook for a couple of minutes.
+While the burgers are resting we will make the chutney: add the sliced shallot and red currants to a heavy cast iron pan on your pit, cook for a couple of minutes.

-Then add the balsamic and honey and reduce to a jammy consistency, remove and cool.
+Then add the balsamic and honey and reduce to a jam-like consistency.
+Remove and cool.